 How is this done?
 Well, there is nothing free in life, and this is no exception to that rule.
 To have the lender pay your closing costs and have no lender fees up front, you will probably need to pay a slightly higher rate over the term of your loan.
 On a very rare occasion, the lender may waive the fees and closing costs outright, but that seldom occurs.

-So, if you are paying closing costs with a 3.75% loan rate, then you might pay 4.125% to have the closing costs and fees waived.
+For example, if you are paying closing costs with a 3.75% loan rate, then you might pay 4.125% to have the closing costs and fees waived.

 When a No Cost Refinance Mortgage Can Pay Off